reepolee/svelte-kit-windi/README.md

 # WindiCSS

-Windi classes and `@apply` statements are currently split between CSS and Svelte files and components, to test the behaviour of compiler.
+Windi classes and `@apply` statements are currently split between Svelte files and components, to test the behaviour of compiler.

 # Further reading